playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 }
 ```

 Here, we're receiving two arguments: `rf` (short for "render flags") and `ctx` (short for "context").
-This function is called by Angular itself when the template is ready to either be rendered for the first time or updated afterwards.
+This function is called by Angular itself when the template is ready to either:

+1) Be rendered for the first time.
+2) Have its contents updated afterward.

-Depending on how the template needs to be re-ran, the "render flag" (`rf`) will be passed differently, which allows Angular more control over how code is updated or not.
+Depending on how the template needs to be re-run, the "render flag" (`rf`) will be passed differently, allowing Angular more control over how code is updated.

 There are [only two flags that are currently defined in Angular 15](https://github.com/angular/angular/blob/a6849f27af129588091f635c6ae7a326241344fc/packages/core/src/render3/interfaces/definition.ts#LL50-L56C2):